 - 50–59 – Unacceptable

-CellarTrackerThe CellarTracker site is collecting ratings of litteraly hundreds of thousands of wine enthusiasts and gives you a broad perspective of a wine's rating.
+CellarTrackerThe CellarTracker site is collecting ratings of litteraly hundreds of thousands of wine enthusiasts and has proven to be one of the most reliable sources for rating wines.

 - 98-100: (A+) Extraordinary